This One Thing

 pexels-photo-1046287.jpeg

 Lepidoptera is the order of insects that includes butterflies.
-I’ve never actually met a person that did not like butterflies.
+I’ve never actually met a person who did not like butterflies.
 They are beautiful, varied and couldn’t hurt you if they tried.
-It’s great to have people like that in our circles.
-They add beauty to our lives, speak with gracious words, help us up when we are down and encourage us to go forward on paths that we wouldn’t otherwise move forward on.
-These people are safe and we love to be around them.
+It’s great to have people like that in our lives.
+They add beauty, speak with gracious words, help us up when we are down and encourage us to go forward on paths that we wouldn’t otherwise move forward on.
+These people are safe, and we love to be around them.

 pexels-photo-928968.jpeg

 Then there are the people in the Hymenoptera category.
-Hymenoptera is the order of insects that includes wasps in it.
+Hymenoptera is the order of insects that includes wasps.
 Just the name wasp brings up negative feelings within ourselves.
 We try to avoid wasps and spray their nests with insecticide to keep them away from our yards and our houses.
 The above is not a pretty picture.
-Wasps can sting you and not die and live to sting you again should you get near them.
+Wasps can sting you and not die, and live to sting you again should you get near them.
 We want to stay away from them because they can do us real harm.
 Their venom is toxic to say the least.

 bee-honey-bee-apis-insect-144252.jpeg

 Just as I value honey bees, I value people who are like them.
-These people will tell you the truth and though it stings for a moment, the correction they bring will bring life and healing to your soul.
-They produce good things inside of you because they are willing to put themselves at risk in order to keep you from going in the wrong direction.
+These people will tell you the truth, and though it stings for a moment, the correction they bring will bring life and healing to your soul.
+They produce good things inside of you because they are willing to put themselves at risk to keep you from going in the wrong direction.
 I value the correction this kind of person brings to my life because “Faithful are the wounds of a friend, but the kisses of an enemy are deceitful.”
 Proverbs 27:6.
-Ultimately this kind of friend brings a sweetness to my life that I find invaluable.
-Honey bees are at a premium today and so are good true friends who will tell you the truth with the intention of helping you become the person God created you to be.
+Ultimately, this kind of friend brings a sweetness to my life that I find invaluable.
+Honey bees are at a premium today, and so are good, true friends who will tell you the truth with the intention of helping you become the person God created you to be.

 I know I’ve placed the people in my circles in their proper categories.
 How about you?
 How do your friends, family and acquaintances stack up…Lepidoptera or Hymenoptera?